biobricks/commitdb/README.md

 commitdb is used for tracking the commit history of a single project/entity.

+commitdb allows multiple heads and does not force you to merge heads, but allows only one tail.

 commitdb only tracks metadata.
 The actual data should be stored elsewhere.

-commitdb keeps indexes that speed up the following queries:
+Since commitdb does not know about the data it does not use hashes, instead it uses v4 uuids.

+# ToDo

+* implement nextStream
+* write better tests
+* implement hooks
-* Stream heads
+* implement counts
-* Stream previous commits in order starting at specified commit

-and is intrinsically fast for:

-* Stream future commits in order starting at specified commit
+* implement rewrite (change the contents of a commit)

 # Hooks